CollaFuse: Collaborative Diffusion Models: Background and Related Work

-Especially for image synthesis, FL and SL possess significant potential owing to the extensive volume of data involved.
-Before diffusion models took over as the predominant architecture for image synthesis, \textit{Generative Adversarial Networks (GANs)}~\cite{goodfellow20gans} were the most common network architecture.
-GANs are composed of two components, a generator for generating images and a discriminator trained to distinguish between real and synthetic images.
-Existing research on collaborative training of GANs demonstrates the different integrations of the two components within the FL learning process.~\citet{Hardy2019MD-GAN} introduce FL-GAN adopting the standard FL learning process for discriminators and generators alike.
-This vanilla approach is compared to the proposed MD-GAN.
-Here, FL is only applied to the discriminator, while the generator is trained directly by a server.
-Expanding upon this foundation,~\citet{fan2020federated} have empirically analyzed different strategies for synchronizing the discriminators and generators across clients in FL.
-Their analysis demonstrates that the best results are achieved when synchronizing both the discriminator and generator across clients.~\citet{Li2022IFL-GAN} improved FL-GANs by employing maximum mean discrepancy for generator updates.
-Moreover, follow-up research~\cite{Kortoi2022,Benshun2023SL-GAN} has combined FL and SL to train GANs collaboratively.
+\textbf{Collaborative learning in generative AI:} Especially for image synthesis, FL and SL possess potential owing to the extensive volume of data involved.
+Before diffusion models took over as the predominant architecture for image synthesis, \textit{Generative Adversarial Networks (GANs)}~\citep{goodfellow20gans} represented the most widely used generative architecture.
+GANs are composed of two components: a generator for synthesizing images and a discriminator trained to distinguish between real and synthetic images.
+Existing research on collaborative training of GANs demonstrates different ways to integrate these two components within the FL process. \citet{Hardy2019MD-GAN} introduced FL-GAN, adopting the standard FL procedure for both discriminator and generator.
+This vanilla approach was compared to MD-GAN, where FL is applied only to the discriminator, while the generator is trained directly by a central server.
+Building upon this foundation, \citet{fan2020federated} empirically analyzed several strategies for synchronizing discriminators and generators across clients, demonstrating that the best results are achieved when synchronizing both components jointly. \citet{Li2022IFL-GAN} improved FL-GANs by employing maximum mean discrepancy for generator updates, while more recent work addresses heterogeneity issues~\citep{Ma2024,Zhao2023}.
+Because FL places substantial strain on computational and communication resources, new methods have been developed to alleviate these burdens. \citet{Lai2024} proposed an on-demand, quantized, energy-efficient federated diffusion approach to enhance the training efficiency of generative AI models in mobile edge networks by dynamically adjusting quantization, reducing energy and communication consumption while preserving data quality and diversity.

-Furthermore, there have been efforts to reduce privacy risks for GANs in FL settings.~\citet{augenstein2020generative} proposed a novel algorithm for differentially private federated GANs, while~\citet{Veeraragavan2023SecuringFLGAN} combine consortium blockchains and an efficient secret sharing algorithm to address trust-related weaknesses in existing solutions.~\citet{ohta2023lambdasplit} do not focus on distributed learning, they offer a solution for privacy-preserving SL of GANs that can be expanded for collaborative learning.
+In addition, several studies focus on improving privacy in FL-GANs. \citet{augenstein2020generative} proposed a differentially private federated GAN framework, while \citet{Veeraragavan2023SecuringFLGAN} combined consortium blockchains with an efficient secret sharing algorithm to address trust-related weaknesses in existing solutions.
+Beyond FL, GANs have also been collaboratively trained using SL~\citep{Feng.2023IoTSL}.
+Although not explicitly focused on distributed learning, \citet{ohta2023lambdasplit} presented a privacy-preserving SL approach for GANs that could be extended to collaborative learning.
+Other work combines both paradigms, known as SplitFed learning, to leverage the strengths of each~\citep{Kortoi2022,Benshun2023SL-GAN}.